matyus/matyus.github.com/_posts/2023-02-10-did-they-pass-the-coding-exercise.md

 And even more importantly, we can being to distinguish between which parts of the candidate that are inherent and not likely to change, and which parts are coachable.

-Now it's time to cross reference your finding with the rest of the team.
+## Cooling down

+It's possible to gain experience in a lot of different ways and it’s our job to glean meaningful information from all the clues.

+It doesn’t necessarily mean: how many jobs did you have, and how many years did you work at each of those jobs.

+It does necessarily mean: what did you learn and how did you grow while you working that job?

+What might all of this say about how they assimilate, grow, and raise-the-bar for our team?

 ## Post-huddle

+Finally, we must cross reference our findings with the rest of the team.

 Regrouping after the interview loop we will be asking ourselves, "did they pass the coding exercise?"